Free school (England): Discussion

 When the free school policy was first announced, some commentators offered advice to potential proposers, while others expressed scepticism that the concept could be made to work at all.
-Supporters of free schools, such as the Conservative Party, claimed that they would "create more local competition and drive-up standards".
+Supporters of free schools, such as the Conservative Party, said that they would "create more local competition and drive-up standards".
 They also felt they would allow parents to have more choice in the type of education their child receives, much like parents who send their children to independent schools do.
 However, critics argued that the policy would benefit only middle-class parents with the time to set up free schools and that they would divert money away from existing schools.
 Supporters of free schools said that they would benefit children from all backgrounds.
 Some people were concerned that free schools are not obliged to cap their headteachers' pay.

 A review of available research on the Swedish model that partially inspired the policy was published in a paper by Rebecca Allen.
 It concluded, "The econometric evidence on the effect of the reforms suggests that, so far, Swedish pupils do not appear to be harmed by the competition from private schools, but the new schools have not yet transformed educational attainment in Sweden."
 Peter Wilby, writing in The Guardian, predicted that free schools would be run by private companies rather than parents, teachers or voluntary groups.
 The New Schools Network was subsequently set up to help groups develop the skills needed to set up free schools.
 Paul Carter, a Conservative councillor, pointed out that under the funding arrangements in place at the time, "the more academies and Free Schools you operate, under the current academy funding arrangements, the less [money] maintained schools would get."
 Subsequently, the Department for Education changed the funding arrangements for all maintained schools so that "schools in similar circumstances and with similar intakes receive similar levels of funding", whatever type of school they are.

-A warning by the National Union of Teachers (NUT) that the policy would "fuel social segregation and undermine local democracy" was reported in the Daily Telegraph.
+A warning by the National Union of Teachers (NUT) that the policy would "fuel social segregation and undermine local democracy" was reported in The Daily Telegraph.
 The NUT also said that free schools were neither wanted nor needed, based on a survey of a thousand parents.
 The Education Secretary accused free school opponents of subjecting supporters to personal attacks and even death threats.
 The Department for Education said that free schools were popular with parents.
 Figures released in 2013 showed that 90% of free schools were over-subscribed with an average of three pupils competing for each place.
 Critics pointed out that more than half of free schools opening in 2012 opened with 60% or less of the student numbers predicted by the impact assessment documents of each institution, leaving more than 10% spare places.